Donate Sign Up for The Gist

 [email protected]

-Tammy is a 30 year career educator.
+Tammy is a 34 year career educator.
 The first 17 years of her career were spent in science classrooms in Tennessee and Hoover, Alabama, teaching biology, chemistry, physics and AP biology.
-In 2007, she went to work as the science supervisor for Jefferson County Schools where she facilitated the curriculum, instruction, professional learning, and assessment for 6 - 12 science education in 14 high schools and their feeder middle schools.
+In 2007, she became the science supervisor for Jefferson County Schools where she facilitated the curriculum, instruction, professional learning, and assessment for 6 - 12 science education in 14 high schools and their feeder middle schools.
 While working with Jefferson County schools, Tammy helped manage the A+ College Ready grant program implementation in its first year, and in 2010, she became the Program Manager for A+ College Ready.
 In 2013, she went to serve as the Chief Academic Officer for Mathematics and Science for Hoover City Schools, and in 2016 returned to A+ College Ready as the Vice President for Academic Affairs.

 Tammy earned a bachelor's degree from the University of North Alabama, a master's degree from the University of Alabama in Birmingham, and an Education Specialist's Degree from Samford University, in addition to an administrative certification earned at the University of Montevallo.